thearchbees/fishwatch/README.md

 <h4 align="center">Fig. FishWatch System Design 1</h4>

 ### Edge Layer
+Edge devices collect and locally process data from farm enclosures, playing a critical role in the FishWatch ecosystem.

+- **IoT Devices**
-Includes sensors and cameras for data collection, and edge processors for local data analysis.
+  - Devices equipped with sensors and cameras for data collection and initial processing.
+- **Edge Computing**
+  - Utilizes frameworks like AWS Greengrass or Azure IoT Edge to process data at the edge.

+**Decision Record** (ADR: Use of Edge Computing)

 ### Cloud Platform
 - **Data Ingestion Service**: Manages incoming data.